ubco-cmps/data301_course/project/milestone03.md

     - Deal with missing data.
 3. Process Data
     - Create any new columns needed that are combinations or aggregates of other columns (examples include weighted averages, categorizations, groups, etc...).
-    - Find and replace operations (examples inlcude replacing the string 'Strongly Agree' with the number 5).
+    - Find and replace operations (examples include replacing the string 'Strongly Agree' with the number 5).
     - Other substitutions as needed.
     - Deal with outliers.
 4. Wrangle Data